annaduan09/annaduan09/README.md

 My name is Anna and I’m passionate about spatial data science, machine learning, and maps.
 My favorite tools are R, Shiny, and Python, but I also work in ArcGIS, CSS, HTML, and JavaScript.

 I'm pursuing a [Master of Urban Spatial Analytics](https://www.design.upenn.edu/musa/about) at the University of Pennsylvania's Weitzman School of Design, where I serve as teaching assistant for the graduate-level Public Policy Analytics course.
-I am also a data scientist at an NYC tech startup.
+I am also a data scientist at a NYC tech startup.
+Previously, I worked at the Housing Initiative at Penn, where I got to build [dashboards](https://housinginitiative.shinyapps.io/PHFA_Housing_Dashboard/) and webmaps about affordable housing.

 - 🌱 I’m currently learning how to talk to LLMs using Python libraries including Langchain
 - 💬 Ask me about data visualization with R libraries
-- 📫 How to reach me: annaduan@sas.upenn.edu
-- 😄 Pronouns: she/her
+- 🏈 Currently building: a [dashboard](https://annaduan09.github.io/penn-football-testing-dashboard/) to help Penn Football evaluate and understand their athletes' performance
 - ⚡ Fun fact: I'm a Pennsylvania [state recordholder](https://www.openpowerlifting.org/u/annaduan) in powerlifting!

 ### 30 Day Map Challenge 2023